farirpgs/fari-app/lib/docs/fate-stunts.md

 ### Mental Resistance

 - **Fierce Mind.** +2 to overcome fear with Will.
 (Peter Blake)
 - **Fighting For What You Believe In.** Your faith, in someone or something, is absolute.
-Pick a being or a concept. +2 to Will when defending that thing or when overcoming separation from it. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
+Pick a being or a concept. +2 to Will when defending that thing or when overcoming separation from it.
 - **Gift of Faith.** +2 to defend with Will against fear and despair.
 (Peter Blake)
 - **Indomitable/Fearless.** +2 to defend against Provoke attacks specifically related to intimidation and fear.
 (Fate Core, p.127)
 - **Inner Strength.** +2 to defend with Will against someone trying to get inside your head – be it through psychic means or through extensive torture. (adapted from Spirit of the Century SRD, §6.23.2)